eface2face/doctortc/README.md

     * `bandwidth`: Rate of data transferred (in kbit/s).
     * `optimalTestDuration`: The optimal duration of the test (in milliseconds).
     * `optimalBandwidth`: The optimal bandwidth (in kbit/s).
+* `packetsInfo`: An Array with the information each packet sent during the test.
+Each position in the array contains an Object with the following keys:
+    * `sentTime`: The time in which this packet was sent.
+It is a delta time (in milliseconds) since the test started.
+    * `recvTime`: The time in which this packet was received (may be `null` if the packet was lost!).
+It is a delta time (in milliseconds) since the test started.
+    * `elapsedTime`: The elapsed time (in milliseconds) between this packet was sent and received.

 #### Usage example